Indian astronomy: Kerala school of astronomy and mathematics

 Models of the Kerala school (active 1380 to 1632) involved higher order polynomials and other cutting-edge algebra; many neatly were put to use, principally for predicting motions and alignments within the Solar System.

 20th and 21st Century

 Astronomers

 During 1920, astronomers like Sisir Kumar Mitra, C.V.
 Raman and Meghnad Saha worked on various projects such as sounding of the ionosphere through ground-based radio and the Saha ionisation equation.
 Homi J. Bhaba and Vikram Sarabhai made significant contributions.
+Vainu Bappu considered father of modern Indian astronomy and Govind Swarup considered father of radio astronomy in India initiated development of modern astronomical observatories that placed India astronomy in the world map.
 A. P. J. Abdul Kalam also known as Missile Man of India assisted in development and research for the Defence Research and Development Organisation and the Indian Space Research Organisation's (ISRO) civilian space programme and launch vehicle technology.